Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The TreeView Control Image on frmSample with demo data is given below for reference:

-New Form for Drag Drop Trial Runs.
+New Form for Drag and Drop Trial Runs.

 1. Open the ProjectMenu.accdb database.